 In France, fighting against global warming is one of our priorities.
-We have reduced our CO2 emission by 35% per litre of drink produced over the last 10 years with the target to achieve carbon neutrality of its 4 factories by 2020.
+We have reduced our CO_2 emission by 35% per litre of drink produced over the last 10 years with the target to achieve carbon neutrality of its 4 factories by 2020.
 Transportation represent 11% of our carbon footprint.
 We are optimizing the number and location of our warehouses in order to reduce distances travelled by our products.
 We are also working on improving our logistic flow and trying to reduce the number of empty trips made by trucks.

-In Spain we are committed on Zero Emission for the 100% of our fleet by 2030.
-In January 2020 we started to source 50% of our electricity across our factories and offices from renewable sources managed through green energy contracts.
+In Spain we are committed on Zero Emission for 100% of our fleet by 2030.
+In 2020 12% of the fleet is already Eco and Zero Emission.
+In January 2020 we started to source 50% of our electricity across our factories and offices from renewable sources managed through green, clean and renewable energy contracts.
+It will reach 100% by 2021